×

 Diagnosis and Treatment

-Various tests can diagnose dumping syndrome.
-They are:
+Various tests can diagnose dumping syndrome, which are listed as follows.

-• Hydrogen breath test: You are made to drink a glucose solution and the hydrogen levels in your blood are measured.
-If your small intestine is overloaded, the test results are positive which indicates that the glucose is not well absorbed in your intestine.
+• Hydrogen breath test: You are made to drink a glucose solution, and the hydrogen levels in your blood are measured.
+If your small intestine is overloaded, the test results are positive, which indicates that the glucose is not well absorbed in your small intestine.

-• Upper endoscopy: A thin flexible tube with an attached lighted camera is used to examine the oesophagus, stomach, and duodenum.
-This can reveal any structural problems and any other causes for dumping syndrome.
+• Upper endoscopy: A thin, flexible tube with an attached lighted camera is used to examine the oesophagus, stomach, and duodenum.
+Endoscopy can reveal any structural problems and other causes of dumping syndrome.

-• Upper GI series: In this test, your healthcare providers will take a series of video X-rays called fluoroscopy which can show how fast the solution travels from your oesophagus, stomach and reaches your upper intestine.
+• Upper GI series: In this test, your healthcare providers will take a series of video X-rays called fluoroscopy, which can show how fast the solution travels from your oesophagus and stomach to your upper intestine.

-• Gastric emptying test: This is a test that shows how fast food moves through your stomach to your small intestine.
+• Gastric emptying test: This test shows how fast food moves through your stomach to your small intestine.
 To do this, a small (trace) amount of radioactive material is added to your meal.
-A scanner can easily reveal how the food is moving by tracking the radioactive material.
+By tracking the radioactive material, a scanner can easily reveal how the food moves.

 Treatment of dumping syndrome is usually through dietary changes.
 If these changes do not produce results, then you may need medication.
 Medicines may include:

-• Octreotide acetate: The medicine inhibits certain hormones that slows down the gastric emptying and transit time to the small intestine.
+• Octreotide acetate: The medicine inhibits certain hormones that slow down the gastric emptying and transit time to the small intestine.
 It also suppresses insulin.
-It is an injection given in two forms: either daily or monthly once depending on whether it is short or long acting form.
+It is an injection given in two forms: daily or monthly, once, depending on whether it is a short or long-acting form.

-• Acarbose: This medicine regulates your blood sugar and slows doen the rate at which your body absorbs carbohydrates.
+• Acarbose: This medicine regulates your blood sugar and slows down the rate at which your body absorbs carbohydrates.

 • Modifying or reconstructing a part of your stomach that is not working properly.